 Note: Dynamic code analysis provides run-time verification of software programs, using tools capable of monitoring programs for memory corruption, user privilege issues, and other potential security problems.
 Dynamic code analysis employs run-time tools to help to ensure that security functionality performs in the manner in which it was designed.
 A specialized type of dynamic analysis, known as fuzz testing, induces program failures by deliberately introducing malformed or random data into software programs.
 Fuzz testing strategies derive from the intended use of applications and the functional and design specifications for the applications.
-To understand the scope of dynamic code analysis and hence the assurance provided, organizations may also consider conducting code coverage analysis (checking the degree to which the code has been tested using metrics such as percent of subroutines tested or percent of program statements called during execution of the test suite) and/or concordance analysis (checking for words that are out of place in software code such as non-English language words or derogatory terms).
+To understand the scope of dynamic code analysis (checking the degree to which the code has been tested using metrics such as percent of subroutines tested or percent of program statements called during execution of the test suite) and/or concordance analysis (checking for words that are out of place in software code such as non-English language words or derogatory terms).

-SA-12: SUPPLY CHAIN PROTECTION
+SA-12 : SUPPLY CHAIN PROTECTION